asdf2727/brainfuck_interpreter/README.md

 Only, that one small optimization actually didn't help at all.
 Moreover, when I tested it with another script, the Hanoi one, it ended up being SIGNIFICANTLY slower.
 This made zero sense because I simply reduced the number of instructions in my compiled code.
 Instead of doing `addb $1, %rax; addb $1, (%rax); addb $1, %rax; addb $1, (%rax)`...
 I just did `addb $1, 0x1(%rax); addb $1, 0x2(%rax);` and added an `addb $whatever, %rax` at the end.
 It does exactly the same things, just with half of the instructions, but it's slower.

 I don't know for the life of me why this happens, and I more or less accepted it as just the lottery of how your specific program runs, but now I'm at a point where I NEED to make it faster to restore what's left of my pride.
 It's not about liking it anymore, I'm just addicted to optimizations.
-And now here we are:
+And now here we are.

 Thank you for allowing me to share my struggles with this project, and it might also help you to learn a valuable lesson: